UW-UPL/Documentation/README.md

       * Waiting a few minutes, then trying again, or trying to open the file in nano is usually enough to “unstick it”, then you can run it as a python script again
     * Now you have to manually create the user’s home directory, this is EZ
       * Sudo mkhomedir_helper usernamehere

+# TODO
+- Nick is working on these.
+  - Refactor wording of this doc.
+  - Add NUAF.
+  - Once documentation is legit, create physical repo in the room.
+- Fix user websites not being served correctly.